wayfair-archive/awesome-learning/content/lessons/css-layouts/responsive-layouts.md

     description: A small infographic showing why responsive grid frameworks often use a 12-column system.
 It provides more flexibility than a base 8 or 10 grid, since it can be divisible by 1, 2, 3, 4, 6, and 12, allowing for 1/3, 1/2, and 1/4 width columns.
     title: Understanding 12-Column Grids
   - link: https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries/Using_media_queries
-    description: Mozilla article on media queries, covering the media types screen, print, and speech and the media features you can specify .
-It also details how combine multiple media queries.
+    description: Mozilla article on media queries, covering the media types of screen, print, and speech and the media features you can specify.
+It also details how to combine multiple media queries.
     title: Using media queries
   - link: https://www.uxpin.com/studio/blog/a-hands-on-guide-to-mobile-first-design/
-    description: Article on why when designing responsive layouts why the best approach is to start from mobile and work your way up to larger sizes.
+    description: Article on why, when designing responsive layouts, the best approach is to start from mobile and work your way up to larger sizes.
     title: A Hands-On Guide to Mobile-First Responsive Design

 ---